 The use of virtual credit cards can replace out-dated and cumbersome paper checks and the associated manual-process inefficiencies.
 With single-issue virtual-cards, accounts payable departments can focus less on processing payments and more on financial responsibilities.
 No more writing checks, stuffing checks in envelopes, and metering envelopes.
 In addition to saving time, you reduce or eliminate the risks of human error with a streamlined accounts payable process through single-issued virtual cards.
 Basically, A/P departments can combat the challenges in the accounts payable process by issuing virtual cards.

-Virtual credit cards cost you nothing - in fact, you'll earn cash back with monthly rebates.
+Virtual credit cards cost you nothing — in fact, you'll earn cash back on spend with monthly rebates.
 Really.
 When compared to the check, which most companies agree costs a minimum of $3.50 to $5.00 for mid-sized companies and from $10.00 - $20.00 for larger organizations, the virtual card immediately returns your investment in the program, if any was required.
 Costs associated with check payments are for supplies like check stock, MICR toner, envelopes, and postage.
 Then there are the soft costs of the time and labor required to get them folded, stuffed, and posted to the mail.
 With the right payment automation software, you can eliminate the majority of your check payments by migrating some payments to Virtual Cards and others to ACH as a back-up ePayment method.
 Both substantially reduce your hard and soft costs.

 Earn Cash Rebates On Monthly Spend

 Virtual credit cards provide much more security than physical credit cards.
 V-Cards allow you to preset the actual payment dollar amount and tie that payment to the invoices you are paying.
 The 16-digit card number is unique for each payment and is for single use only.
 Since the card is not physical, it cannot be stolen or re-used.
 The card also expires once the maximum dollar amount has been spent.
 The CFO will appreciate the benefit of not having to provide vendors/suppliers with an open line of credit and bank on the fact that the risks of theft and fraud are significantly reduced with this innovative payment method.